 What Generation Z and Millennials expect from employers when it comes to their workplace is; sustainable buildings and sustainable working practices.
 Contributor Sarah Taylor, Managing Director – BRITA UK.

-BRITA Professional conducted a survey of 1,000 Generation Z (those born from the early 80s to mid-90s) and Millennials (born between the mid-90s and mid-00s) on sustainability and corporate social responsibility (CSR) in the workplace.
+BRITA Professional conducted a survey of 1,000 Millennials (those born from the early 80s to mid-90s) and Generation Z (born between the mid-90s and mid-00s) on sustainability and corporate social responsibility (CSR) in the workplace.

 The research revealed that this younger generation highly value the sustainability credentials of their employer, with an overwhelming majority (86 percent) saying they would stay at a company longer if it reported back on how it is lowering its impact on the environment.

 BRITA Professional’s report, ‘Life is Better Filtered: Corporate School of Expertise’, revealed the top three CSR objectives that matter to the younger generation: